whily/notes/xps-archlinux.md

 ```

 Run `qt5ct`, set Appearnce and Icon Theme to Breeze, set font to
-Source Sans Pro for General font and Source Code Pro for fixed width font.
+Arimo/Source Sans Pro/Overpass Regular for General font and Source
+Code Pro/Hack for fixed width font.
+One may also launch Qt5
+application with a specific theme, e.g. `QT_STYLE_OVERRIDE=fusion krita`.

 #### zsh